jneless/wireless_AR_skeleton_realtime_sync/README.md

 delete arfoundation-samples/Assets/Scenes

-copy Besthttp, Myscript and Scenes <this repo>/Assets then paste in arfoundation-samples/Assets
+copy Besthttp, Myscript and Scenes under <this repo>/Assets then paste in arfoundation-samples/Assets

 replace arfoundation-samples/Assets/Scripts/BoneController.cs by <this repo>/Assets/Scripts/BoneController.

-open project by Unity and mark Robots with Tag "MainLogic"
+open project by Unity and mark "Myscript/MainLogic.cs" with Unity-Tag "MainLogic"

+Find the Robot (in Scene) and mark Robot with Unity-Tag "robot"

 re-write server ip in mainlogic.cs